LIMITED OFFERUnlimited conversions — Free 7-day trial — Cancel anytimeStart trial

 AI extracts and categorizes transactions automatically

-Zera AI maps transactions to QuickBooks/Xero chart of accounts, handles multi-account detection, and cleans data formatting issues.
+Zera AI maps transactions to QuickBooks/Xero chart of accounts, handles multi-account detection, and cleans data formatting.

 Export to Excel, CSV, or accounting software